antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

     return pipeline.Train<BikeSharingDemandSample, BikeSharingDemandPrediction>();
 }
 ```
-With the old "pipeline" API, for every training using a different algorithm you need to run again the same process, performing the following steps again and again:
+With the old `LearningPipeline` API, for every training using a different algorithm you need to run again the same process, performing the following steps again and again:
 - Load dataset from file
 - Make column transformations (concat, copy, or additional featurizers or dictionarizers, if needed)